 Summit Buys Houses and we have been in the business for years now.
 We are not real estate agents, but we know how they work.
-As experienced Tewksbury home buyers, we will share with you our insights and managing your newly-acquired house.
+As experienced Tewksbury home buyers, we will share with you our insights about managing your newly acquired house.

 Many times, inheriting a house in Tewksbury will bring with it a lot of emotion and stress.
 The truth is, in addition to inheriting a house, you’ve also inherited all the expenses that go along with owning that house.

 You have well-intentioned love ones who have left their property to you in their will.
 However, they could have never known that by the time the house was passed on to you, you might be struggling to meet your own monthly bills.
 Or perhaps your daily schedule is simply too filled up with your own families affairs to devote time to managing another house.
 And if the house has not been well-maintained in a very long time, you will need cash upfront to keep the house secure and ready for All types of weather.

 In another scenario, maybe you are doing quite well right now and are living in a house you’re very, very happy with.
 But the newly inherited Tewksbury house may have a sentimental attachment that makes you reluctant to let it go.
 Unfortunately, the reality is that your sentimental attachment simply can’t pay the costs of keeping this property.
 As a result, after some soul searching you may decide to sell your house.

 At Summit Buys Houses we’ve managed and purchased many inherited properties over the years and so we feel we can give you a unique insight into the best ways to manage your property and help you understand what to expect moving forward.

 The first expense is one that can never be eliminated no matter how you manage your newly inherited property.
 Property taxes you must pay to the town of Tewksbury are typically paid quarterly and are based on the assessed value of your house.
 If there is no mortgage on the house you will need to pay these taxes directly to the town’s tax collector.